chambln/chambln.github.io/src/posts/2020-03-28-libreoffice-concatenate.md

 praiseworthy command-line support in other GUI applications!

 [^1]: The `-s` switch is a GNU extension that tells sed to operate on
     each file individually, rather than as one continuous stream.
-Here’s a purely POSIX equivalent:
+Here's a purely POSIX equivalent:

-    ``` sh
+    ``` {.sh}
     #!/bin/sh
     (
         sed -n 6p ./*.csv      # Print the table headings line;